 - Research Engagement and Impact Award, The University of Sydney Faculty of Arts and Social Sciences.
 Awarded to research teams who have achieved outstanding research results through external engagement or have had a significant impact on the world beyond the walls of the University (with Dr Marcus Carter).

 - Google PhD Fellowship 2017.
-One of four Australian PhD students recognised by Google for 'outstanding efforts' and 'significant academic achievements'.
+One of four Australian awards for "outstanding graduate students doing exceptional work in computer science and related disciplines”.